mrfuqaq1108/AoI-Energy/README.md

 # Related Paper
-- Baojie Fu, Dapeng Wu and Ruyan Wang, Analysis on Resource Allocation in Image Surveillance System
+- Baojie Fu, Dapeng Wu and Ruyan Wang, AoI-Energy-Aware Resource Allocation for Image Recognition in MEC Networks

 ***Any use of the codes should explicitly cite the aforementioned paper.***